luxfi/LPs/LPs/lp-2326-network-upgrade-and-state-migration.md

 ```

 #### Block Validation Errors
-SubnetEVM blocks may have different validation rules.
-Ensure Coreth is configured for SubnetEVM compatibility.
+chainEVM blocks may have different validation rules.
+Ensure Coreth is configured for chainEVM compatibility.

 #### Memory Issues
 For large imports, increase node memory: